Skillvendor/LineLog/README.md

   To have your own custom data:

-  Form a hash with your custom data and pass it to custom_info.
+  Form a hash with your custom data and pass it to options.

 ```
   before do